Share Hope: How John Rambo Uses the Mental Health Warrior Challenge Coin to Help Others

 “And not just for you,” I added.
 “When you’re strong, you’re in a better place to support the people who need you.”

-“The second way I use the coin,” I continued, “is by keeping one on my desk.
-Every time I see it, it’s a simple but powerful reminder to check in with my friends.”
+“The second way I use the coin,” I continued, “is by giving one to someone who’s struggling.”

 Rambo’s Takeaway:

-“The third way this Warrior Coin helps,” I said, “is by becoming a symbol of support I can share.”
+“The third way I use the Warrior Coin,” I said, “is by sharing it as a symbol of support.”

-I paused.
 “When I started my own Warrior journey, others shared their strength with me — and it made all the difference.
-Passing the coin forward isn’t just a gesture.
-It’s how we grow the Warrior Tribe, one person at a time.”
+Passing the coin forward isn’t just a gesture — it’s how we grow the Warrior Tribe, one person at a time.”

 Rambo’s Takeaway: